-☐ Create an image different from major competitors.
-In the case of Wendy's, distinctive features included an old-fashioned, nostalgic theme, carpet on the floor, marketing directed at adults, and a larger hamburger than the competition.
+□ Create an image different from major competitors.
+In the case of Wendy's, distinctive features included an old-fashioned, nostalgic theme, carpet on the floor, marketing directed at adults, and a larger hamburger than the competition's.

 Concept development for Wendy's was more comprehensive than that for a single-unit restaurant.
 The franchise strategy was carefully thought out to create a balance between company-owned stores and franchised stores.
 In 1970, only two stores were open, both of them owned and operated by the company.
 By 1975, 83 company-owned stores and 169 franchised stores were in operation.
 A ratio of 30 to 40 percent company-owned stores to 60 to 70 percent franchised stores permitted a balance of control and greater financial return.
 The strategy entailed rapid expansion of the franchise and heavy promotion of the Wendy's name through national advertising.
-Wendy's now has over 9,900 stores worldwide.
+Wendy's now has over 5,400 stores worldwide.

-Multiunit casual dinner houses and theme restaurants, such as Chili's, T.G.I.
-Friday's, and the Olive Garden, follow a similar pattern in concept development.
+Multiunit casual dinner houses and theme restaurants, such as Chili's, Bennigan's, and the Olive Garden, follow a similar pattern in concept development.
 Their emphasis is on identifying the key characteristics of their target markets and then locating restaurants where there is a high concentration of individuals who have those characteristics.
 Key characteristics may include income, age, education, and home ownership.

 What gives multiunit restaurants a competitive advantage over singleunit restaurants is the opportunity to learn from experience with multiple examples of the same concept.
-When a chain restaurant firm has 500 virtually identical restaurants, it can analyze the factors that differentiate its high-performing restaurants from its low-performing restaurants, and make changes as necessary before opening additional units.
+When a chain restaurant firm has five hundred virtually identical restaurants, it can analyze the factors that differentiate its high-performing restaurants from its low-performing restaurants, and make changes as necessary before opening additional units.

-Multitheme Restaurant Concept Development

-A particular form of multiunit restaurant for which concept development is critical to success is the restaurant organization that opens and operates restaurants whose concepts are not identical but different.
-Brinker International and Lettuce Entertain You are two examples of successful restaurant chains that have developed multitheme restaurant concepts.
+Multitheme Restaurant Concept DevelopmentA particular form of multiunit restaurant for which concept development is critical to success is the restaurant organization that opens and operates restaurants whose concepts are not identical but different.
+The Levi Organization and Lettuce Entertain You are two examples of successful restaurant chains that have developed multitheme restaurant concepts.
 These two companies each use several different themes, and each restaurant is promoted with its theme rather than by using the corporate name.
-Lettuce Entertain You, for example, operates Papagus (a Greek concept), foodlife (a multitheme marketplace concept), Ben Pao (an Asian concept), and Cafe Ba-Ba-Reeba! (a tapas bar).
-Through excellent marketing, wellplanned menus, and good design, a very sophisticated management team has developed these restaurant concepts.
+Lettuce Entertain You, for example, operates Papagus (a Greek concept), Maggiano's (an Italian concept), Ben Pao (an Asian concept), Cafe Ba-Ba-Reeba! (a tapas bar), and the Corner Bakery.
+The development of these restaurant concepts through excellent marketing, well-planned menus, and good design comes about through the efforts of a very sophisticated management team.

-Hotel Food and Beverage Concept Development

-The development of foodservice concepts for hotels has evolved in recent years from the traditional view that considered the food and beverage department as a necessary evil to the modern idea that the food and beverage department is an important profit center.
+Hotel Food and Beverage Concept DevelopmentThe development of foodservice concepts for hotels has evolved in recent years from the traditional view that considered the food and beverage department as a necessary evil to the modern idea that the food and beverage department is an important profit center.
 Some large hotels have food and beverage sales of over \$35 million per year, an amount that exceeds room sales and creates in management a high expectation of profit from these two departments.